 - Masks are required for everyone; masks must cover nose and mouth.

-- Arrive early (8:30 on Wednesday half-days).
+- Arrive early.
 Symptoms must be checked by staff before a student leaves the car.

 - Everyone maintains social distancing: minimum 6 feet between people.